HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Introduction

-> "A vintage 32-bit register-memory model CPU ?
-You got to be kidding me.
-Shouldn't we design a modern superscalar, multi-core RISC based 32-bit machine?
-Or even better 64-bit?.
-After all, this is the 21st century and not the eighties.
-A lot happened since then."
->
-> "Well why not.
-Think vintage."
->
-> "Seriously?“
->
-> “OK, seriously.
 Designers of the seventies and early eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
 RISC was just starting to enter the stage.
 Registers were not really generic but often had a special function or meaning and many instructions were rather complicated and the designers felt they were useful.
 The compiler writers often used a small subset ignoring these complex instructions because they were so specialized.
 The later eighties and nineties shifted to RISC based designs with large sets of registers, fixed word instruction length, a large virtual memory address range and instructions that are in general much more pipeline friendly.
-What if these principles had found their way earlier into CPU designs?
+What if some of these principles had found their way earlier into CPU designs?
->
-> A 32-bit vintage CPU will give us a good set of design challenges when looking into and opportunities to include modern RISC features as well as learning about instruction sets and pipeline design as any other CPU would do.
-Although not really a modern design, it will still be a useful CPU.
-Let's see where this leads us.
-Most importantly our aim should be an undertaking that one person can truly understand from top to bottom.
-In todays systems this became virtually impossible.
-And come on, it is simply fun to build something like a CPU on your own."
->
-> "OK, so what do you have in mind ?"

 Welcome to VCPU-32.
 VCPU-32 is a simple 32-bit CPU with a register-memory model and a segmented virtual memory.
 The design is heavily influenced by Hewlett Packard's PA_RISC architecture, which was initially a 32 bit RISC-style register-register load-store machine.
 Almost all of the key architecture features come from there.
 However, other processors, such as the Data General MV8000, the DEC Alpha, and the IBM PowerPc, were also influential or at least investigated for their architectural choices.